iWriteGigs

 Question #53

-A support the economic positions of their party, regardless of how they feel about its cultural positions.
+A support both the cultural and economic positions of their party.

 B choose a party for economic reasons.